 You are likely to get an additional tax free lump sum

 Another added benefit of investing in an AVC is that it can allow you to increase your tax-free lump sum (subject to Revenue retirement limits) — which means you can save more money on tax!
-95% of AVC member who settled their AVC in 2018 following their retirement received an additional tax free lump sum from their AVC*.
+95% of AVC members who settled their AVC in 2018 following their retirement received an additional tax free lump sum from their AVC*.

 Flexible AVC contributions

 When you first start your AVC, you might not be able to afford a big contribution.
 AVCs give you the peace of mind of being able to invest smaller amounts at the start, with the opportunity to increase your AVC contributions in the future.
 You can also stop, start, increase or decrease your contribution amounts throughout your career as needs must.

 This flexibility is one of the best benefits of investing in an AVC.

 In the long run, investing in an AVC is one of the best decisions you can make during your employment.
 Your AVC will stand to benefit you by providing you with tax savings as well as giving you extra savings when you retire.